Koustubh12345/Universal-Video-Downloader/README.md

 - Auto-organized downloads

 ## • Note
-YouTube should be login in your device or in browser
+- You must be logged into YouTube on your device or browser.
+Without an account, yt-dlp will require cookies.

 ## 📦 Installation
 ```bash